pfalcon/ScratchABit/README.md

 Requirements/manifesto
 ----------------------

 1. Should not be written in an obfuscated language.
-These includes languages which are too low-level, which allow to access non-initialized variables, which don't differentiate between variables and functions/procedures, which start array indexes from arbitrary numbers, etc., etc. ScratchABit is
+These include languages which are too low-level, which allow to access non-initialized variables, which don't differentiate between variables and functions/procedures, which start array indexes from arbitrary numbers, etc., etc. ScratchABit is